 MOD

-2.5 Subregional systems: For the purpose of the application of the provisions of this Appendix, a subregional system is a satellite system created by agreement among neighbouring countries Member States of the ITU or their authorized telecommunications operating agencies and intended to provide domestic or subregional services within the geographical areas of the countries concerned.
+2.5 Subregional systems: For the purpose of the application of the provisions of this Appendix, a subregional system is a satellite system created by agreement among countries Member States of the ITU or their authorized telecommunications operating agencies on the basis of their national allotments and intended to provide domestic or subregional services within the geographical areas of the countries concerned.
+When a service area of a subregional system includes partially or wholly the territories of other administrations (other than the notifying one) the notifying administration shall seek to obtain the clear agreement of that administration.

 Original text revised